jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 Most Linux distributions provide GUI appstore application and Flowblade should generally be installable using those.

-**NOTE: Sometimes version in appstore is older then the latest version, which is always available ar Flathub.**
+**NOTE: Sometimes version in appstore is older then the latest version, which is always available areFlathub.**

 ## Installing from your OS repository using commandline